jellyfish-tom/PWA-boilerplate/readme.md

 As they may change in time, providing explanations here seems out of point.
 In case I missed something, or you have found any issues, please post them in github `issue` seccion.

+2.

+Run `npm install` from project root.

+3.

-After providing all needed values, run `npm install` in console from `./functions` directory to install all dependencies for firebase functions.
+Run `npm install` in console from `./functions` directory to install all dependencies for firebase functions.

-After all that you will be able to run below command from base project dir:
+After all that you will be able to run below commands from base project dir:

 - `yarn start` - to start the project (under localhost:3000) with storybook (under localhost:9001) concurrently
 - `yarn build` - to just build the project for production, without actually runnning it locally